aantron/ocaml.org/data/planet/ocamlpro/opam-210-is-released.md

 <code>--freeze</code> to freeze all VCS to their current commit.</em></p>
 <h3>Switch invariants</h3>
 <p>In opam 2.0, when a switch is created the packages selected are put into the
-&ldquo;base&rdquo; of the switch.
+“base” of the switch.
 These packages are not normally considered for upgrade, in order to ease pressure on opam's solver.
 This was a much bigger concern early on in opam 2.0's development, but is less of a problem with the default mccs solver.</p>